 Malibu has long been a playground for the rich and famous, PCH road-trippers, and everyday people looking to make the most of their Saturday.
 It’s the Hamptons of Los Angeles, only with way better beaches.
 But the food situation?
-That leaves a little bit to be desired.
+It often leaves something to be desired.

-A quick jaunt down PCH and you might notice a random KFC and a few old seaside restaurants with skeletons at the bar.
+Take a quick drive along the ocean and you might notice a random KFC and a few old seaside restaurants with skeletons at the bar.
 But scratch a little deeper and there’s much more in Malibu and its surrounding areas to discover.
-From classic roadside seafood shacks to a perfect breakfast burrito, if you’re eating poorly in Malibu, you didn’t do your homework properly.
-Luckily, we did that for you.
-Here are the best places to eat in Malibu.
+From classic roadside seafood shacks to brunches with spectacular views, if you’re eating poorly in this town, you didn’t do your homework.
+Luckily, we did it for you.
+Here are the best places to eat in the Malibu area.

 photo credit: Malibu Cafe